Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-Finally, when the length of the connecting tube is increased to $L_{\text{c}} = 1600$ mm, we notice further suppression of the limit cycle behavior of thermoacoustic instability, where the acoustic pressure exhibits low amplitude aperiodic oscillations as seen in Fig. \ref{inst_pq}(e)-(i).
-During this state of significant suppression of thermoacoustic instability, the spatial distribution of $p^\prime (t) \dot{q^\prime}(x,y,t)$ seems granular and devoid of a discernible pattern for different instants of time.
-These grainy structures can be considered as disordered patterns or incoherent patterns in the spatial dynamics of the turbulent reacting field.
-We hypothesize that the presence of several small-scale vortices in the flow field generate disorganized and chaotic flow dynamics, resulting in the incoherent acoustic power production.
+Finally, when the length of the connecting tube is increased to $L_{\text{c}} = 1600$ mm, we notice the occurrence of amplitude death of thermoacoustic instability, where the acoustic pressure exhibits low-amplitude chaotic oscillations as seen in Fig. \ref{inst_pq}(e)-(i).
+During this state, the spatial distribution of $p^\prime (t) \dot{q}^{\prime}(x,y,t)$ seems granular and devoid of a discernible pattern for different instants of time.
+These grainy structures can be considered as disordered patterns (or incoherent) patterns in the spatial dynamics of the turbulent reacting field.
+We hypothesize that the presence of several small scale vortices in the flow field results in incoherent acoustic power production.
 As discussed in Sec. \ref{sec:Introduction}, the occurrence of thermoacoustic instability in a turbulent combustion system is a complex process and happens due to nonlinear interaction between the flame, the flow, and the acoustic field of a combustor.
 The application of optimal delayed acoustic self-feedback disrupts this complex interaction in the turbulent combustor, thus mitigating thermoacoustic instability.